Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Conclusion

 \section{Conclusion}

-Our deep PS-VAE solution provides an enhanced Camera ISP with filtering of heterogeneous image artifacts.
-Our variational encoder/decoder enables the grouping of patches from images, baed on the severity and type of the patch distortion.
-The training contains to steps: learn to provide latent subspaces for patches, and learn different decoders to perform patch filtering tasks heterogeneously.
-We conduct comprehensive experiments over both the synthesized dataset and state-of-the-art realistic image denoising dataset SIDD, which proves that multi-decoder structure outperforms single-decoder structure.
-Though there is some limitation of our work at high-level detail preserving, our method is promising to generate a high-quality image as cameraISP.
-Our future work includes the extension of our network architecture to perform high-resolution image denoising and transfer the main idea to other low-level vision tasks such as image deblurring.
+Our PSL-AE solution provides an enhanced Camera ISP, in particular with unsupervised filtering of heterogeneous image artifacts.
+Our single-encoder, multiple-decoder networks enable the grouping of patches from images based on the severity and type of patch image distortion.
+The training contains two steps: learn to provide latent subspaces for patches and learn different decoders to perform patch filtering tasks heterogeneously.
+We conduct comprehensive experiments over both a synthesized dataset and a state-of-the-art realistic image denoising dataset SIDD, and demonstrate that the multi-decoder structure outperforms the single-decoder structure.
+Though our work is limited to high-level detail preserving artifact filtering, our method should enable to generate a higher-quality image for any CameraISP.
+Our future work includes the extension of our network architecture to perform high-resolution image denoising, deblurring and robustness to image corruption.

-{{\it\bfseries Acknowledgements}: This research was supported in part by a grant from NIH - R01GM117594, in part from the Peter O’Donnell Foundation, and in part from a grant from the Army Research Office accomplished under Cooperative Agreement Number W911NF-19-2-0333.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.}